Thank you for hosting a J-1 Exchange Visitor!

 Critical Incident & Positive News Reporting

 The Department of State is also interested in promoting the value of the Exchange Visitor Program.
-If you have any images or stories that we could share with the Department of State as an example of the value or positive contribution of an Exchange Visitor to Cornell University’s program, ISSO may include these images and stories in our Department of State Annual Report.
+If you have any images or stories that we could share with the Department of State as an example of the value or positive contribution of an Exchange Visitor to Cornell University’s program, we may include these images and stories in our Department of State Annual Report.

 J-1 Exchange Visitors may work at Cornell in the position described on the DS-2019 Form.
 They are not permitted to receive compensation from another employer or for a different Cornell job.
-Occasional off-campus lecturing or consulting (as measured by days, rather than weeks, months, or semesters) may be allowed if it contributes to their original purpose in coming to Cornell University, but an authorization letter must be obtained from the ISSO before such work can be undertaken.
+Occasional off-campus lecturing or consulting (as measured by days, rather than weeks, months, or semesters) may be allowed if it contributes to their original purpose in coming to Cornell University, but an authorization letter must be obtained from International Services before such work can be undertaken.
 Substantial off-campus employment is not allowed.

 Sometimes exciting consulting, entrepreneurial, or other employment opportunities arise that you might wish to recommend to J-1 Exchange Visitors.
-Please remember that their ability to accept compensation for service is limited to pre-approved (by ISSO) occasional lectures or consultations.
+Please remember that their ability to accept compensation for service is limited to pre-approved (by IS) occasional lectures or consultations.
 Accepting compensation for a service without appropriate work authorization is a very serious violation of legal status in the US.
-Please help us keep our Exchange Visitors safe by sharing this message, where appropriate, and by pointing them to the following procedure for requesting ISSO approval for an "occasional lecturing or consulting opportunity”.
+Please help us keep our Exchange Visitors safe by sharing this message, where appropriate, and by pointing them to the following procedure for requesting International Services approval for an "occasional lecturing or consulting opportunity”.

 Employment and School of Dependents